- Academic Affairs

 Amanda is a first-year social work student.
 She graduated with a BS in Psychology and Exercise Science from Eastern University.
 Amanda is primarily interested in doing macro work to improve access to mental health care, but she also plans to pursue clinical licensure.
 She spends as much of her free time as possible with her cat and can often be found knitting.

 Erica is a second-year student at the School of Social Work.
 She graduated with a BA in Human Services Administration from the University of Baltimore.
 Erica currently serves as treasurer for the School of Social Work.
 Erica is passionate about working with children, specifically teenagers, in the child welfare system.
 She is a part of the Title IV-E program at UMB and plans to continue working with the child welfare system after graduation.
-Erica doesn't have much free time, but when she does, she spends it hanging with friends or binge-watching on Netflix.
+Erica doesn't have much free time, but when she does, she spends it hanging with friends or binge-watching Netflix.

 Deborah joined USGA in the fall of 2017.
-She is a first-year student pursuing her Masters of Social Work focusing on Community Advocacy and Social Policy.
+She is a first-year student pursuing her Master of Social Work degree focusing on Community Advocacy and Social Policy.
 Deborah is a member of OASIS (Organization of African-American Students in Social Work) on the event committee.
-Deborah is also a servant, warrior, and advocate for older homeless youth.
+Deborah also is a servant, warrior, and advocate for older homeless youth.